 Winner: Amazon

 Both Amazon Music and Spotify offer a similar user experience.
 It’s simple to use and clearly marked.
-You can search in the Search bar or browse through their popular selections, divided up by topic for ease of use.
+You can search in the Search bar or browse through their popular selections and topics.

 Winner: Tie